gitter-badger/blackhairre/README.md

 Blackhairre
 =====

+#What it's not here yet?!
+Blackhairre is a work in progress and is a planned release by 20/5/16.
+Sorry to keep you waiting.

 #About
 Simple Operating System for the Raspberry Pi 0, 1, 2 and 3 (any models).
 Based off Raspbian and Debian.